apache/hudi/website/versioned_docs/version-0.14.0/sql_queries.md

 ```

 ## Redshift Spectrum

-Copy on Write Tables in Apache Hudi versions 0.5.2, 0.6.0, 0.7.0, 0.8.0, 0.9.0, 0.10.x and 0.11.x can be queried
-via Amazon Redshift Spectrum external tables.
-To be able to query Hudi versions 0.10.0 and above please try latest
-versions of Redshift.
+Latest version of Redshift spectrum supports snapshot queries on Hudi Copy-on-Write tables and Read Optimized queries on Hudi Merge-on-Read tables.

-:::note
+:::note NOTE:
 Hudi tables are supported only when AWS Glue Data Catalog is used.
-It's not supported when you use an Apache
-Hive metastore as the external catalog.
+It's not supported when you use an Apache Hive metastore as the external catalog.
 :::

 Please refer